MARTIMM/BSON/README.md

 that page: *Major version zero (0.y.z) is for initial development.
 Anything may change at any time.
 The public API should not be considered stable*.

+* 0.9.6
+  * Factoring out methods from BSON into EDC-Tools.
 * 0.9.5
   * Changed caused by rakudo update.
   * Hashes work like hashes... mongodb run_command needs command on first key